On the Semantic Expressiveness of Iso- and Equi-Recursive Types

 \section{Acknowledgements}

 The authors thank the anonymous reviewers for detailed feedback on an earlier draft as well as Phil Wadler for interesting comments and suggestions and Steven Keuchel for Coq hints.
-This work was partially supported: by the Italian Ministry of Education through funding for the Rita Levi Montalcini grant (call of 2019), by the German Federal Ministry of Education and Research (BMBF) through funding for the CISPA-Stanford Center for Cybersecurity (FKZ: 13N1S0762), by the Air Force Office of Scientific Research under award number FA9550-21-1-0054, and by the Fund for Scientific Research - Flanders (FWO).
+This work was partially supported: by the German Federal Ministry of Education and Research (BMBF) through funding for the CISPA-Stanford Center for Cybersecurity (FKZ: 13N1S0762), by the Italian Ministry of Education through funding for the Rita Levi Montalcini grant (call of 2019); by the Air Force Office of Scientific Research under award number FA9550-21-1-0054, and by the Fund for Scientific Research - Flanders (FWO).